We are located in Minnesota, in the Minneapolis

 .

-4. At times we can drive to meet someone part way, within the confines
+4. At times we can drive to meet someone part way, within the confines of the

 .